makerdiary/nrf52840-m2-devkit/README.md

 ## Description

 **[nRF52840 M.2 Developer Kit](https://store.makerdiary.com/products/nrf52840-m2-developer-kit)** is a versatile IoT prototyping platform, including the [nRF52840 M.2 Module](https://store.makerdiary.com/products/nrf52840-m2-module) and [M.2 Dock](https://wiki.makerdiary.com/m2-dock).
-You can use the Dev Kit to prototype your IoT products and then scale to production faster using the nRF52840 M.2 Module combined with your custom PCB hardware.
+You can use the developer kit to prototype your IoT products and then scale to production faster using the nRF52840 M.2 Module combined with your custom PCB hardware.

-The [nRF52840 M.2 Module](https://store.makerdiary.com/products/nrf52840-m2-module) is a removable M.2 E-Key form factor module for Bluetooth Low Energy, Bluetooth mesh, Thread, Zigbee, 802.15.4, ANT and 2.4 GHz proprietary applications on the nRF52840 SoC.
+The [nRF52840 M.2 Module](https://store.makerdiary.com/products/nrf52840-m2-module) is a removable M.2 E-Key form factor module based on the nRF52840 SoC, supporting Bluetooth 5, Bluetooth mesh, Thread, Zigbee, 802.15.4, ANT and 2.4 GHz proprietary stacks.

+for Bluetooth Low Energy, Bluetooth mesh, Thread, Zigbee, 802.15.4, ANT and 2.4 GHz proprietary applications on the nRF52840 SoC.

 The [M.2 Dock](https://wiki.makerdiary.com/m2-dock) extends the interfaces compared to the nRF52840 M.2 Module through an M.2 E-Key connector.
 This design also features a fully-integrated [DAPLink](https://armmbed.github.io/DAPLink/) debugger with [Power Profiling](https://wiki.makerdiary.com/nrf52840-m2-devkit/power-profiling.md), enabling you to program, debug and perform real-time current profiling of your applications without using external tools.